-To help students and parents navigate the difficult time before, during and after exams, The Spark has produced a series of articles.
+We have produced a series of articles designed to help students and parents navigate the time before, during and after exams.

 If you need support with issues in life – exams, relationships or just the challenges of growing up – we are here to help.